Right-click here to download the MP3

-On today’s episode, I wanted to give you a sneak peek of one of the best selling filmmaking courses on Udemy right now, Hollywood Film & Television Directing Masterclass with former guest and master film instructor Gil Bettman.
-On the show, you’ll hear a lesson on how you can AMP UP your static shots by the choosing the right lenses.
-You can check out the trailer to the course below.
+In today’s episode, I wanted to give you a sneak peek of one of the best selling filmmaking courses on Udemy right now, Hollywood Film & Television Directing Masterclass with former guest and master film instructor Gil Bettman.
+On the show, you’ll hear a lesson on how you can AMP UP your static shots by choosing the right lenses.

 - Buy This is Meg on iTunes